 If your trade requires licensing, here are some official resources:

 The best trade school for you is the one that matches your career goals, schedule, and budget.
 In Nevada, you have options from large public colleges to focused technical institutes.
-Always verify accreditation, ask about job placement support, and check that your program will prepare you for any required Nevada license.
+Always verify accreditation, ask about career services, and check that your program will prepare you for any required Nevada license.

 Here's what you should do next:

-The sooner you train, the sooner you can start working in your chosen trade.
+The sooner you train, the sooner you can apply for roles upon completion.

 Sources: